PeterJamesWinn/CausalNetworkGenerator/causaln/TestExamples/TestExample1_Chain/Gaussian_noise_data_thirteen_replicates/README.txt

 Input Data:
-Example1_3_node_chain_NetworkValues_noisy.csv -  The data, generated with an edited version of ../TestExampleOne_CreateNetworkAndData_U1XU2BU3Y.py
+Example1_3_node_chain_NetworkValues_noisy.csv -  The data, generated with an edited version of ../TestExampleOne_CreateNetworkAndData_XBY.py 13 iterations of the integer range 1 to 15, with Gaussian noise added, to make 195 unique points.

 Scripts:
 data_analysis.ipynb